addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-Suites also share a functional scope and so it's possible to declare variables and functions inside a describe block which are accessible within specs:
+Suites also share a functional scope, so it's possible to declare variables and functions inside a describe block which are accessible within specs:

 ```javascript
 describe('Stats', function(){